bgopikrishna/gopikrishna.dev/src/blog/using-the-node-js-cluster-module.md

 ---
 path: /blog/Using-the-Node-JS-Cluster-Module
 date: 2020-07-11T16:32:00.062Z
-title: Using the Node JS Cluster Module
+title: "Using the Node JS Cluster Module - Exploring Node JS Modules #1"
 tags:
-  - Nodejs
+  - Node
   - JavaScript
 ---
 ## Introduction

 As we know Node JS is single-threaded.
-Usually, most of the processors we use are capable of having multiple threads and multiple cores.
+Usually, most of the processors we use are of having multiple threads and multiple cores.
 So to take advantage of these multi-threaded/multi-core processors, we'll use the cluster module.

 According to Node JS docs